 Road closures for safety and maintenance are listed on our road information page.

 Roads and streets in our district can be temporarily closed for an event that will disrupt traffic or pedestrians.

 If your event requires a road closure, it must be publicly notified.
-Therefore an application to close a road must be submitted at least 10 weeks prior to the event.
+An application to close a road must be submitted at least 10 weeks before the event.

-Every application for a temporary road closure also requires a traffic management plan.
+Every application for a temporary road closure also requires a Traffic Management Plan (TMP).

 To apply for a temporary road closure, fill in the application below:

 We advertise temporary road closures for events on our website under public notices

 Timeline to close a road for an event